altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *Felix raised his hand and shook it noncommittally.*
 "Theoretically, yeah - but it's sort of: well."
 ~Felix paused.~
-"you don't get large groups or many groups because well: just imagine..."
+"You don't get large groups or many groups because well: just imagine..."
 *Martha waved him on.*
-"imagine if you can hear someone's thoughts - no filter. every bad nasty thing thought in passing that doesn't get said: most people are at each others throats with that level of connectivity" "so it's a constant connection - you can't turn it on or off?"
+"Imagine if you can hear someone's thoughts - no filter.
+Every bad nasty thing thought in passing that doesn't get said:
+Most people are at each others throats with that level of connectivity" "So it's a constant connection - you can't turn it on or off?"
 "This I'm not that familiar with - thought never appealed to me: so I didn't learn more."
 ~Martha sat in silence for a time - pondering what that would be like.~ "I mean - I'm just in your head - our thoughts aren't connected" *Rossin sat down beside her*
 "So imagine this: but more extreme. just"
-*Rossin puts up a mock hand and jabbers with it* "gibberish all day - most people - even the Awakened: their thoughts are a mess."
+*Rossin puts up a mock hand and jabbers with it* "Gibberish all day - most people - even the Awakened: their thoughts are a mess."
 ~Through the threshold step Flanagan and Two people next to him.~ ~A burley man - dark skin and curly black hair, and a thin tall blonde beside him.~ *They stepped forward and sat on the couch across from them*